melezhik/SparrowCI/why.md

       echo "Task2 returns: ${{ steps.task2_outputs.test }}"
 ```

-It’s not only not natural to read (we use none relevant print command to set the output), but also to maintain.
+IMHO here we have a code that is hard to read (we use none relevant print statements to set a step output), and thus to maintain.

+These typical question would pip up:

-* One of the question that pops up here, if I use high level general purpose programming language why should I use print commands to declare return output ?
+* If I use high level general purpose programming languages why should I use print statements to declare return output ?
-* Another question - how can step return structured, complex object data?
+* How could a step return structured, complex object data?

 * And the last but not the least - how to pass _arbitrary_ configuration as a task input?

 ---